DarkElvenAngel/argononed/README.md

 A replacement daemon for the Argon One Raspberry Pi cases, and the Argon Artik Fan Hat.

-## WARNING ALPHA STAGE
+## WARNING The is branch is under active development

-**THIS BRANCH IS ALPHA STAGE ONLY!!!**

 Not all features are working, present, and/or stable.
+Functions and instruction subject to change without notice.
+Please check the compile code works before you install it.

 ## What's new in 0.4.x